Category

 八木 義博(やぎ よしひろ)

-Yoshihiro Yagi, Executive Creative Director , Dentsu zero .
+Yoshihiro Yagi, Executive Creative Director at Dentsu zero .
 Born in Kyoto Prefecture in 1977.
-Develops diverse creative work using non-verbal visual communication for corporate and product branding, advertising campaigns, and more.
-Major projects include JR East Japan's "Let's Go, Tohoku.", Honda's "Human!
+Develops diverse creative work through non-verbal visual communication, including corporate and product branding and advertising campaigns.
+Major projects include JR East Japan's "Get Back, Tohoku.", Honda's "Human!
 FIT", and Ezaki Glico's "Pocky THE GIFT".
 Awards include Cannes Design Lions Grand Prix, One Show Best in Design, D&AD Yellow Pencil ×6, JAGDA New Artist Award, ACC Grand Prix, Keizo Saji Award, and many others.
-Member of Tokyo ADC, Visiting Professor at Kyoto University of the Arts.
+Member of Tokyo Art Directors Club, Visiting Professor at Kyoto University of the Arts.

-──I hear you thoroughly debated the very purpose of railways when planning this campaign.
+──I hear you thoroughly debated the significance of railways when planning this campaign.

 Yagi: I imagine people were incredibly moved when railways first opened 150 years ago.
-Back then, walking or riding horses were practically the only ways to travel.
-Nowadays, we almost unconsciously tap our cards at the gates and use railways as a matter of course, making it hard to appreciate their value as a means of transportation.
+Back then, walking or riding horses were pretty much the only ways to get around.
+Nowadays, we almost unconsciously tap our cards at the gates and use trains as a matter of course, making it hard to appreciate their value as a means of transportation.

 But the desire to visit someone or deliver something has always existed within us.
 I thought that by consciously appreciating the value of travel—something we now take for granted—we might rediscover a sense of happiness.

 Kato: Japan's railways connect the entire country, allowing you to go anywhere.
 That's truly remarkable, isn't it?
-Even compared to the world, no other country has such an extensive railway network connecting city to city, person to person.
-I wanted to convey that this is truly a wonderful thing.
+No other country in the world has such an extensive railway network, connecting city to city, person to person.
+I wanted to convey just how truly wonderful that is.

 加藤 寛之(かとう ひろゆき)

-Yagi: It's easy to overlook the true beauty of railways.
-Living in Tokyo, you usually only notice the stations in the suburbs, but in reality, countless stations connect along those lines.
-I remember starting the stamp design while imagining that very concept.
+Yagi: That kind of railway charm is something you don't really notice.
+Living in Tokyo, you usually only think about the stations in the suburbs, but actually, there are many stations connected along that same line.
+I remember starting the stamp design while imagining that.

-──The combination of a digital app and stamp designs that recreate analog charm is brilliant.
+──The combination of an app using digital technology and stamp designs that recreate analog charm is truly exquisite.
 Was that aspect particularly recognized at Cannes?

 This digital stamp doesn't use particularly advanced technology either.
 The stamp itself is graphic design, and smartphone apps aren't rare these days.
 It's really a simple structure.

-However, I believe what was appreciated was how we communicated what a company providing social infrastructure like railways should do, and what we aspire to be in the future.
-We did this not through explanation, but by appealing to senses and emotions through the synergy of analog and digital.
+However, I believe what was appreciated was how we communicated what a company providing social infrastructure like railways should do, and how we envision the future—not through explanation, but by appealing to senses and emotions through the synergy of analog and digital.

 Umezawa: JR Group's customers span a wide age range, from newborns to those over 100 years old.
-Therefore, this digital stamp wasn't aimed at a specific generation; we aimed for participation across a broad age spectrum.
+Therefore, this digital stamp wasn't aimed at a specific generation; we aimed for participation across all age groups.
 As a result, I believe it became something loved by everyone.

 A stamp that embodies the sentiments of many people